-Intact FGF23 doubles its concentration in the mother's circulation during rodent pregnancies (17-19), but whether such levels change during human pregnancy has not been reported.
-Within 24 hours after delivery, mean values in postpartum women were similar to non-pregnant women (33).
+Intact FGF23 doubles its concentration in the mother's circulation during rodent pregnancies (17-19), but

 Other Hormones

 This section has focused on changes in static concentrations of minerals and the known calciotropic hormones; there are no studies testing hormonal reserves or response to challenges such as hypocalcemia or hypophosphatemia.
 Pregnancy also induces significant changes in other hormones known to affect calcium and bone metabolism, including sex steroids, prolactin, placental lactogen, oxytocin, leptin, and IGF-1.
 Each of these - and possibly other hormones not normally associated with mineral and bone metabolism - may have direct or indirect effects on mineral homeostasis during pregnancy.
 However, this aspect of the physiology of pregnancy has been largely unexplored to date.